 For the most part, negative thoughts need to go.
 I am the first to admit that I hold onto negativity in the name of being realistic.
 And, sometimes that’s true, but often it’s not.

 I’ve learned to recognize when my negative thoughts are truthful and keeping me realistic, and when they are lies and holding me back from a full life.

 If you struggle with this as well, you will probably need help.
 PLEASE seek it out.
 Visit a therapist.
 Talk to a trusted friend.
 Start to separate your thoughts into fact and fiction.
 Balance the negative truths with all of the positive truths.

 What do you need to downsize?
 What step will you be taking today to begin the process of simplifying your life?
-Let us know in the comments!
+Let me know in the comments!